CrispLab/CrispLab_Website/content/authors/admin/_index.md

 - Current Lab Members
 ---

-The guiding paradigm for my research is understanding the contribution of epigenetics to heritable phenotypic variation in crop plants and developing methods to harness that variation for crop improvement.
+The guiding paradigm for our research is understanding the contribution of epigenetics to heritable phenotypic variation in crop plants and developing methods to harness that variation for crop improvement.